ros-controls/ros2_control_demos/example_11/doc/userdoc.rst

     joint_state_broadcaster[joint_state_broadcaster/JointStateBroadcaster] active
     bicycle_steering_controller[bicycle_steering_controller/BicycleSteeringController] active

-5. If everything is fine, now you can send a command to *Diff Drive Controller* using ROS 2 CLI interface:
+5. If everything is fine, now you can send a command to *bicycle_steering_controller* using ROS 2 CLI:

    .. code-block:: shell

     ros2 topic pub --rate 30 /bicycle_steering_controller/reference geometry_msgs/msg/TwistStamped "
       twist:
         linear:
           x: 1.0
           y: 0.0
           z: 0.0
         angular:
           x: 0.0
           y: 0.0
           z: 0.1"

    You should now see an orange box circling in *RViz*.
    Also, you should see changing states in the terminal where launch file is started.